Close

 Renowned British psychologist Michael Kirton described two problem-solving styles in his Adaptation-Innovation Theory.
 Adaptors desire to do things better, while innovators seek to do things differently.

-How to develop an entrepreneurial mindset
+How to develop a business mindset

 We’ve looked at some traits that successful entrepreneurs often share - but how can you cultivate these habits and ways of thinking in your day to day life?
 Here are 5 things you can do to think like an entrepreneur.